iansinnott/alfred-maestro/README.md

 [stair]: http://www.stairways.com/main/

 ## Possible Issues
-This runs successfully with PHP 5.5.5 (The latest version as of this writing).
-The XML used to generate the feedback for Alfred was having some issues on a lower version of PHP (5.3.26) when I tested.
-If you are getting empty results within Alfred then this may be the issue.
+This should run successfully with PHP 5.3 and above, which is standard on most macs.
+I think newer macs actually ship with 5.4.
+If you are getting empty results within Alfred then you may have an issue with an outdated version of PHP.

-To figure out what version of PHP you are running you can try the following command in the Terminal: `/usr/bin/php -v`.
-You can also run `which php` to see which binary is being used for the command line.
+To figure out what version of PHP you are running you can try the following command in the Terminal: `php -v`.
+You can also run `which php` to see which binary is being used for the command line and where it's located.